elton2048/wagtail-orderable/README.md

 ```

-Or just use your model with your personnal ordering field.
+Or just use your model with your personal ordering field.

 ```python
 from django.db import models